The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 | Over £1,500,000 | 12% | Standard rates apply |

 Stamp duty is applied to the portion of the price within each band — not the whole price.
-First time buyer relief applies only on properties up to £500,000.
-Both buyers must be first time buyers if purchasing jointly.
+First-time buyer relief applies only on properties up to £500,000.
+Both buyers must be first-time buyers if purchasing jointly.

-If you already own a property and are buying an additional one — including buy to let purchases — a 5% surcharge is added to all standard rates at every band.
+If you already own a property and are buying an additional one — including buy-to-let purchases — a 5% surcharge is added to all standard rates at every band.
 This surcharge was increased from 3% to 5% in the October 2024 Autumn Budget and applies to all completions from 31 October 2024 onwards.

 Use our free Stamp Duty calculator on the TMG Hub to work out exactly what you'll pay based on the purchase price and your buyer status.